hmrc/cis-frontend/README.md

 ## Adding New Pages

 ### Folder Structure
-The project uses domain-based organization.
+The project uses domain-based organisation.
 Each new page should be placed in the appropriate domain folder:

 ```
 app/